SegiH/VerjIO_Excel_Report_Generator/README.md

                     DestinationColumn: 2, // Column C since columns start with 0
                     DestinationRow: 2, // Row 3 since rows start with 0
                },],
+               Image: [{
+                    FileName: "Logo.png", // Valid image formats are DIB,EMF,JPEG/JPG,PICT,PNG OR WMF
+                    AnchorType: "DONT_MOVE_AND_RESIZE", // Optional anchor options.
+DONT_MOVE_AND_RESIZE is the default.
+Valid options are DONT_MOVE_AND_RESIZE, DONT_MOVE_DO_RESIZE, MOVE_AND_RESIZE or MOVE_DONT_RESIZE
+                    StartRow: 0, // Starting row to write the image at
+                    EndRow: 3, // Optional.
+Defaults to StartRow if not provided
+                    StartColumn: 1, // Starting column to write the image at
+                    EndColumn: 1, // Optional.
+Defaults to StartColumn if not provided
+                    ScaleX: 2.92, // Optional.
+Scales the width of the image based on an integer.
+1 is 100%, 2 is 200% and so on
+                    ScaleY: 1.38, // Optional.
+Scales the height of the image based on an integer.
+1 is 100%, 2 is 200% and so on
+		    Scale: Scales both the width and height of the image based on an integer.
+1 is 100%, 2 is 200% and so on },],
           ],
           CustomCellText: [{
                DestinationSheet: "sheet1", // (Optional)
                Column: 0, // Column A since columns start with 0
                Row: 10, // Optional.
 Will be written after last row of data if not specified,
                Value: "Some Text",
                DataType: "CHAR", // Optional.
 Defaults to CHAR if not specified
                MergeCells: ["0,10,3,10"], // Optional.
 If specified, you must specify start_column,start_row ,end_column,end_row
                Style: [{ // Optional style sub object
                     Alignment: "center", // Optional. defaults to General if not specified
                     Color: "white", // Optional.
 Defaults to black if not specified
                     Size: "14", // Optional.
 Defaults to 12 if not specified
                     BackgroundColor: "green", // Optional.
 Defaults to white if not specified
                     Bold: true, // Optional.
 Defaults to false if not specified
                     Italic: true, // Optional.
 Defaults to false if not specified
                     Underline: true, // Optional.
 Defaults to false if not specified
                     UnderlineStyle: "single", // Optional/ Defauts to single if not specified
                     Borders: true, // Optional.
 Defaults to false if not specified
                     BorderStyle: "THICK", // Optional.
 Defaults to THIN if not specified but Borders: true is specified }],
           },],
      };

 Known Issues
 ------------